-Inspirational Ultra-Marathon Runner and Adventurer
+Inspirational Ultra-Marathon Runner and Explorer

 Ray Zahab wants people to know they are extraordinary.
-A former sedentary “pack a day smoker”, Ray turned his life around in 1999 when he decided to get in shape and enter the world of ultra-marathons.
-Since then, he’s gone on to inspire millions of people around the world by completing jaw-dropping journeys, including running 7500km across the Sahara, and the Atacama, Gobi, and Patagonian deserts.
-He is also the he founder of the non-profit impossible2Possible (i2P), which uses adventure based learning programs to inspire, empower and most importantly educate young people on a wide range of subjects.
-On stage, Ray takes audiences through his tremendous personal story demonstrating how individuals and organizations can undergo incredible change to break through limits and achieve incredible success.
+A former sedentary “pack a day smoker”, Zahab turned his life around in 1999 when he decided to get in shape and enter the world of ultra-marathons.
+Since then, he’s gone on to inspire millions of people around the world by completing jaw-dropping journeys, including running 7500 km across the Sahara, setting a Guinness World Record, and travelling close to 20,000 km on foot through some of the largest deserts and the coldest regions on Earth.